dankamongmen/growlight/README.md

 ## Using it

-Terse help is available from the `growlight-curses` and `growlight-readline` man pages, or by pressing 'H' in curses mode, or type "help" in readline mode.
+Terse help is available from the `growlight` and `growlight-readline` man pages, or by pressing 'H' in fullscreeen mode, or type "help" in readline mode.

 ### User's guide